 Rapid technological advances have dramatically expanded ways in which language and art are used as a medium of communication and as an art form respectively.
 In a modern context that means the combination of not only the written and spoken word, but also the visual.
 It is now the rule, not the exception, to enhance language with visual effects, through what humans see in the form of still images and videos; and how people process and interpret that information.
 Therefore we reinforce our instruction with media appropriate for each grade level.

 Language students learn the sounds and syntax of the language and work toward proficiency in listening, speaking, reading and writing.
 Students are also introduced to culture.
 A variety of materials and methods are used for instruction.

 Students in grades 1-4 have Spanish once a week, using video tapes – Espanol Para Ti.
-Students in fifth grade receive one semester of instruction in the Spanish and one semester of instruction in French – a minimum of 60 minutes a week.
-Students in grades 6-8 choose either French or Spanish for further study at their level.
+Students in grades 5-8 learn Spanish online with Duolingo.
+Duolingo is an online foreign language learning service developed right here in Pittsburgh.
 Students are working toward proficiency in listening, speaking, reading and writing of the language.
 Some students qualify for year two of the language in high school.